 A high speed internet connection is required, such as DSL or Cable Broadband service.
 To use your existing phone you will need a phone adapter to allow connection to your internet connection.
 This adapter provides the conversion from your analog voice to the digital signal required for internet transmission.
 Alternatively, you can purchase a special VoIP phone (often called IP Phone), which can be plugged straight into your internet connection with no phone adapter required.
 You will also have to sign up for a VoIP Service Provider.
 Typically, Service Providers will provide the required phone adapter free of charge.

-The number of VoIP Service Providers is increasing every week.
-Most offer various VoIP solutions to suit most peopleís needs, with varying prices and features.
-For a list of VoIP Service Providers that best suit your needs, and also to access our thousands of user submitted reviews, check out our VoIP Providers and user reviews comparison page.
+The number of VoIP companies is increasing every week.
+Most offer various solutions to suit most peopleís needs, with varying prices and features.
+For a list of Companies that best suit your needs, and also to access our thousands of user submitted reviews, check out our Provider user reviews and comparison page.

 This is an important question to ask.
-There are a number of VoIP Service Providers out there and they are increasing every week.
+There are a number of Providers out there and they are increasing every week.
 Most Service Providers have a selection of plans to choose from and provide various different features, at various different costs.
-User our residential VoIP providers and user reviews page to find a provider that best suit your needs.
+Use our residential providers and user reviews page to find a provider that best suit your needs.

-Most plans provided by VoIP Service Providers now allow the user to call any number anywhere in the world, including local numbers, long distance numbers, international numbers, and cell numbers.
-However, this may depend on the Provider and the VoIP Plan you choose.
-For a list of VoIP Service Providers that best suit your needs, check out our VoIP Provider comparison page.
+Most plans now allow the user to call any number anywhere in the world, including local numbers, long distance numbers, international numbers, and cell numbers.
+However, this may depend on the Provider and the plan you choose.
+For a list of Providers that best suit your needs, check out our Provider comparison page.

 One of the main disadvantages of a VoIP phone service is that it may not work during power outages or outages in your high speed internet connection though this can typically be overcome with an Uninterruptible Power Supply (UPS) for around $50.
 Other disadvantages include, 911 emergency dialing may not be provided by some Service Providers (rare these days, see our article on E911), you need a high speed internet connection (DSL, cable etc.), and you may not get a directory listing.
 It should be noted however that VoIP technology is progressing rapidly, and pretty much all of the disadvantages of a VoIP phone service compared with a traditional phone service have been addressed or have workarounds.